Asabeneh/30-Days-Of-JavaScript/readMe.md

 year_2020
 ```

-The first and second variables on the list follows the camelCase convention of declaring in JavaScrip.
+The first and second variables on the list follows the camelCase convention of declaring in JavaScript.
 In this material, we will use camelCase variables.

 Example of invalid variables: